asyncapi/website/pages/docs/migration/migrating-to-v3.md

 ### Channel address and channel key

-Another breaking change is that the channel key is no longer the channel path, instead, it's an arbitrary unique id, and instead, channel paths are described with the `address` property as part of the [Channel Object](https://www.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.12#channelObject).
+Another breaking change is that the channel key is no longer the channel path, instead, it's an arbitrary unique ID, and instead, channel paths are described with the `address` property as part of the [Channel Object](https://www.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.12#channelObject).

 <Asyncapi3IdAndAddressComparison className="my-8" />